soudeepd/soudeepd.github.io/pages/research.md

 - Subhrajyoty Roy: Currently a doctoral student at Indian Statistical Institute Kolkata.
 - Amrutha Seshagiri: Currently a doctoral student at Indian Institute of Management Bangalore.
 - Shagun Srivastava: Currently a doctoral student in Indian Institute of Management Bangalore.
+- Satyaki Basu Sarbadhikary: Currently a research associate in Indian Institute of Management Bangalore.
+- Anitha Pathlavath: Currently a research associate in Indian Institute of Management Bangalore.
+- Meghana Krishna: Currently a research associate in Indian Institute of Management Bangalore.
 - Shreyash Surendrarao Deshmukh: Currently a doctoral student at Indian Institute of Management Kozhikode.
 - Kingsuk Jana: Currently an Academic Associate in Indian Institute of Management Bangalore.
 - Sreeranjini TM: Currently an Academic Associate in Indian Institute of Management Bangalore.